Research Highlights | Books | All Journal Articles | Chapters & Other Scholarship | Not-Yet-Published | Collaborators

 C Cotton (2009), Should we tax or cap political contributions?
 A lobbying model with policy favors and access, Journal of Public Economics [lead article]

 Should Star Performers Lead or Anchor Their Teams?
-Sequential Contributions in a Threshold Public Goods Experiment, with Luca Corazzini and Enrico Longo.
+Sequential Contributions in a Threshold Public Goods Experiment, with Luca Corazzini & Enrico Longo.

 The Economics of VSLA Savings Groups and The Value of Financial Inclusion with Frederic Tremblay